simpaticoder/simpatico/test/stree.md

 ```

 In this example, the stree forms a trie.
+Reduce under `Object.assign()` to see how different objects relate to each other.
-Reduce under `Object.assign()` for some interesting effects.
-Reduce with `lodash.merge()` to support deep merging.
-Reduce objects under `combine()` to get both deep merging and function invocation (the Simpatico default).
-With function invocation, the reducer is technically a "transducer".
+Reduce with something like `lodash.merge()` to support deep merging.
+Reduce objects under `combine()` to use both deep merging and function invocation (the Simpatico default).
+With function invocation, the reducer technically becomes a [transducer](https://www.youtube.com/watch?v=6mTbuzafcII).

 # API

 ## STreeNode

   - **`value:`** the input
   - **`node parent:`** reference to the parent node
   - **`value residue:`** (optional) cached result of reduction-from-root to this node
   - **`int branchIndex:`** the branch, or row, in which this node lives